Houston's Line of Duty Firefighters

 Far Left side of the cemetery

-Captain Leroy Lucio, a 29 year veteran lost his life due to the COVID-19 Virus.
-He had been battling the virus in the ICU of Life Care Hospitals of San Antonio three weeks prior to his death.
+Captain Leroy Lucio, a member of the Houston Fire Department for twenty-nine-years, lost his life due to the COVID-19 Virus.
+He had been battling the virus in the ICU at Life Care Hospitals of San Antonio three weeks prior to his death.
 He is the first Houston Firefighter to die from COVID-19.

 Jackie Dunham Ludwick